BrownDogGadgets/3D-Printed-Parts/MP3-Player-Holder/README.md

 This file can be printed on a standard FFF (Fused Filament Fabrication) desktop printer without support.

-**Note:** The MP3 Player Board can be flipped so the SD Card Holder is on the top or the bottom.
+**Note:** The MP3 Player Module can be flipped so the SD Card Holder is on the top or the bottom.

 ![](Images/MP3-Player-Holder.png)